rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/wlanprofile_general.png)

-Go to the Security tab, set configurations as in the image below.
+Go to the **Security tab**, set configurations as in the image below.

 ![](/images/wlanprofile_security.png)